-A cultural programme must be included during the rest day for each gender in the U19 (Youth) World Championships.
+A cultural programme suggested to be included during the rest day (if available) for each gender in the U19/U17 (Youth) World Championships.

-In the qualifications for the final, groups of 20-36 pentathletes are formed; Groups of up to 38 pentathletes are allowed if enough shooting positions are available.
+In the qualifications for the Semi-finals, groups of 20-36 pentathletes are formed; Groups of up to 38 pentathletes are allowed if enough shooting positions are available.
 The maximum number of pentathletes from the same NF competing in the same group being 2.
 The third and further pentathletes from the same nation must be moved to the next group(s).